Proudly Sponsored by

 There was once a boy in Kansas with some of the same questions

 He knew what it was to have big dreams.
-He wanted to BE someone and running provided an opportunities he could never have imagined.
-Challenged and inspired by his coach Bob Timmons, he learned the risks and rewards of giving your all.
+He wanted to BE someone and running provided opportunities he could never have imagined.
+Challenged and inspired by his coach Bob Timmons, he learned the risks and rewards of giving his all.